operatorequals/covertutils/docs/architecture.rst

 Every program that uses the `covertutils` way of implementing communication has the following ingredients.
 No matter if it is the backdoors **Agent** (the one running on the compromised host), or the **Handler** (the one that is used by the `pentester`/`attacker`/`hoodie wearing guy`).

-All backdoors designed with `coverutils` are made with the below parts:
+All backdoors designed with `covertutils` are made with the below parts:

 `500gr` - ``Orchestrator``